algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 - **Moving**: This includes both Pac-Man and ghosts' moves and collisions.
 - **Sound**: This includes music and sound effects.
 - **Score**: This includes score storing and keeping high scores.

+#### Winning and Losing Conditions

+- **Winning:**
+  - The player must successfully navigate the maze, consuming all of the small dots (pellets) while strategically using power pellets to temporarily gain the ability to eat ghosts.
+This process continues through multiple levels, with the ultimate goal of achieving the highest possible score and clearing all the levels.
+- **Losing:**
+  - Pac-Man loses a life if it collides with a ghost without the effects of a power pellet.
+The game ends if all lives are depleted.

 #### Graphics